Trump to move forward with voter fraud probe

 "It will be a follow-up to the announcement yesterday (inaudible) to better understand voter fraud," Spicer told reporters.

 When asked what the executive order would specifically include, Spicer said Trump is continuing to work with his senior team on the final details.

-Spicer said to expect "further action around 4 p.m."
-Trump is expected to sign this at 4:30 p.m.
+But a senior White House official told CNN on Wednesday that the probe would likely be carried out through Trump's Justice Department.

 Trump tweeted Wednesday morning that he would launch an investigation into instances of voter fraud, two days after he told congressional leaders of both parties that he believed as many as 5 million illegal votes were cast in the 2016 election.